Customer retention is 5X cheaper than new acquisitions, but is it worth it?

 But don’t limit your social commerce to marketing and sales, because customers are increasingly using channels such as Twitter and Messenger to look for instant support.
 According to research, about 67% of consumers across all industries use social media channels to resolve their queries.
-That’s probably the reason why 44% of online buyers prefer live support on e-commerce websites.
+That’s probably the reason why 44% of online buyers prefer to live support on e-commerce websites.

 5. Don’t be afraid to upsell and cross-sell

 If you do it right, upselling and cross-selling is not just about making more money out of a customer.
 It’s also about guiding them on the right track and helping them get more bangs for their bucks.
-Jeffrey Gitomer, prolific author and sales trainer, explains upselling as a strategy to help customers win:
+Jeffrey Gitomer, prolific author and sales trainer explains upselling as a strategy to help customers win:

 “…what you need to share with me [customer] is, how do I win by taking the upgrade?
 Don’t just tell me what the added value is…I want to know the productivity.
-And I want you to understand why I bought from you in the first place.
+And I want you to understand why I bought it from you in the first place.
 If you understand all that, then your entire presentation should be about how I win.
 Tell me how I win.
 When I win, you win.”

-Upselling and cross-selling is like placing packets of cheese slices next to the bread shelves in the supermarket aisle because you know that customers prefer buying both items together for their breakfast needs.
-If your business understands what is the bigger problem that customers are trying to solve and offer a more packaged solution, cross-selling and upselling become value-added service for them.
+Upselling and cross-selling are like placing packets of cheese slices next to the bread shelves in the supermarket aisle because you know that customers prefer buying both items together for their breakfast needs.
+If your business understands what is the bigger problem that customers are trying to solve and offer a more packaged solution, cross-selling and upselling become value-added services for them.
 In e-commerce’s context, it’s about convincing them that two heads are better than one.
 Refine your product recommendation algorithms or display similar items that other buyers have bought along with it so that customers have a fulfilling buying experience.